idris-lang/Idris-dev/docs/tutorial/interp.rst

     using (G:Vect n Ty)

-The full representation of expressions is given in Listing :ref:`exprty`.
-They are indexed by the types of the local variables, and the type of the expression itself:
+Expressions are indexed by the types of the local variables, and the type of the expression itself:

 .. code-block:: idris

     data Expr : Vect n Ty -> Ty -> Type

-Since expressions are indexed by their type, we can read the typing rules of the language from the definitions of the constructors.
-Let us look at each constructor in turn.

-.. _exprty:
+The full representation of expressions is:

 .. code-block:: idris
-    :caption: Expression representation

     data HasType : (i : Fin n) -> Vect n Ty -> Ty -> Type where
         Stop : HasType FZ (t :: G) t